 - 2-3 Tbsp Dried mint

-- To make the dough, put flour in a bowl, make a well in the middle and add the eggs stirring gently to combine.
-Gradually add the water and keep mixing and kneading until you make a rather firm and smooth dough.
-Cover with a towel and let it rest for at least 30 min.
+- To make the dough, put the flour in a bowl, make a well in the middle and add the eggs and olive oil, stirring gently to combine.
+Gradually add the water and keep mixing and kneading until you make a firm and smooth dough.
+Cover with a towel and let it rest for at least 30 minutes.

 - For the filling, grate halloumi cheese and mix in the dried mint.
 Add the eggs one by one and mix until you have a firm mixture that holds together.

-- Divide dough into medium portions (approx. the size of your palm).
+- Divide the dough into palm-sized portions.
 Flour each portion and roll it out into a thin pasta sheet either with a rolling pin or with a pasta machine (preferably!).
-In this case, pass it twice on the setting for medium thickness and then once at the thinnest setting.
+If using a pasta machine, pass it twice on the setting for medium thickness and then once at the thinnest setting.

-- Place ravioli on a flat floured dish/container and dust with flour to prevent them from sticking.
-You can either freeze them covered in cling film or cook them right away in chicken stock.
+- Place ravioli on a flat, floured dish and dust with flour to prevent them from sticking.
+You can either freeze them covered in plastic wrap or cook them right away in chicken stock.